electronics-and-drives/ml2tikz/README.md

 `nGridSize`

 The grid side of the *tikzpicture* in centimeters.
-If this value is not provided, 1cm is used as a default value.
+If this value is not provided, *1cm* is used as a default value.

 `nMargin`

 The margin of the *tikzpicture*.
 If this value is not provided, no margin is drawn.

+`bAbe`

+If this parameter is true, the Advanced Boolean Engine (ABE) is used.
+This increases execution time drastically, with the disadvantage that only octalinear shapes (90 and 45 degree angles) are considered.
+When this feature is disabled, there must be the possibility to cerate (temporary) views in the same cell.

 `bDebug`